TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

    modification rights.

 Page types
-   TYPO3 CMS defines a number of page types.
+   TYPO3 defines a number of page types.
 A user can be restricted to access only some of them.

    For a full discussion on page types, please refer to the